FuzzyStatic/EnderdragonRespawner/README.md

 # EnderdragonRespawner

-A minecraft plugin API (sans commands/configurations) that will respawn the Enderdragon in **world_the_end** every **6 hours** or upon server load if no Enderdragon exists in world_the_end.
+A Minecraft plugin API (sans commands/configurations) that will respawn the Enderdragon in **world_the_end** every **6 hours** or upon server load if no Enderdragon exists in world_the_end.
 Also, prevents spawning of Enderdragon portal.

 ```yaml
 active: true